SteveBarnett/Remixing/_thinking/thoughts-on-ai-october-2025.md

 #### My directions: CSS

 - **Careful.** I am for care and consideration with technology usage, weighing the pros and cons.
-- **Skeptical.**
-    - Asking a lot of questions.
-What's the endgame here?
+- **Skeptical.** Asking a lot of questions.
+Ask for the specifics, details.
-    - Ask for the specifics, details.
+    - What's the endgame here?
     - What's being automated?
 What's the input?
 What's the output?
     - How are we measuring success?
 How confident are we about the output?
     - What are the pros and cons of using this tech?
 Who benefits and who is harmed?